 Rigorous econometric analysis shows the positive impact of improved chickpea adoption on smallholder production and commercialization in Ethiopia.
 Adoption positively impacted commercialization by increasing yields and generating marketed surplus.
 This finding support the hypothesis that improved chickpea adoption significantly influences smallholder commercialization in Ethiopia.
 Thus, this study urges policy to target the development of novel technologies like improved seeds and other techniques in Ethiopia.
-To increase the survey data are excluded from regression and used for comparisons.
+To increase the adoption of improved varieties, extension services should be strengthened and the improved seeds made accessible and affordable to farmers.
+Extension agents should pique the interests of farmers through on-farm demonstrations, farm training, and test trials.